johanlunds/atom-ruby-debugger/NOTES.md

 9. "var local", "var instance <OBJECT>" where object is object id "+0x123abc" or expression ("Rails.env"?), "var global", "var const <CLASS_OR_MODULE>"

 Other: what is "jump" used for??
-Other: what is difference between "pause" and "interrupt"??
 Other: "thread ..." commands (use together with "backtrace")

 Generate Chrome debugger icon font: http://fontastic.me/